Start your journey 'Working Towards Accreditation' and help us in raising national standards in dog training and canine behaviour.

 Points & Portfolio

 Once you've received your modules, the next stage is the self-assessment called an Assessment of Prior Learning (APL), where you will be asked to convert all that you know or do into points.
-As the Scheme offers you a formal teaching qualification there are a few educational acronyms and jargon to master.
-We will explain these in plain English.

 Two scores are allocated to each topic: